Q: I want to get involved! Are there any requirements before signing up?

 Q: Are there any requirements to instruct a class?

 Q: What do I do if I missed the Orientation Session?

 Q: What is the difference between an instructor and a floater?

 Q: What should I do if one of the other volunteers is not there on time at a class?

 1. Call the absent volunteer.
 They may just be running late.
 Their phone number will be included in the email sent to instructors and floaters with details about the individual class.

 2. If you can’t get through to the person or you find out they are unable to get to class, call the CWS coordinator.
 I keep my schedule open during the times there are classes so that I can be available if I am needed.
 If one of the volunteers is missing, I will come to fill in.

-*If you are unable to make it to a class you have volunteered for please let me know as soon as possible.
-If it is the day of, don’t be shy about calling in the morning, the more time I or someone else has to get to the library, the better!
+*If you are unable to make it to a class for which you have volunteered, please let me know as soon as possible.
+If it is the day of the class, don’t be shy about calling in the morning.
+The more time I or someone else has to get to the library, the better!